In accordance with Colorado's EPEWA Equal Pay Transparency Rules.

 A 378-bed Level II trauma center and acute care facility with over 3000 employees, North Colorado Medical Center is the largest hospital in the region.
 As a regional medical center, we provide community-based and specialty services for a service area that includes southern Wyoming, western Nebraska, western Kansas and northeastern Colorado.
 In order to provide the most compassionate and innovative care possible, we bring together state-of-the-art technology and an exceptional team of health care professionals.
 For the healthcare professional, our Greeley, Colorado location offers access to a wide variety of recreational activities in an inviting, close-knit community.

 MINIMUM QUALIFICATIONS High school diploma/GED or equivalent working knowledge.
+Minimum of five years experience in a busy 911 EMS system is required.

 What might draw you to Banner Health?
 A great health care career, of course—and a great place to live, no matter what stage of life you’re in.
 With facilities across the West, there is a health care career for everyone, from big city living in the Phoenix area to friendly small towns in the mountains and plains.
 As one of the largest nonprofit health systems in the country, Banner Health offers both the stability that comes with success and the possibility of exploring new areas of the country.
 If you’re looking to be a key contributor to a forward-looking organization, you’ll experience a wide variety of professional advantages: